Miguel-999-max/WRO2026_MINAGURO_IES-HERMOGENES-RODRIGUEZ/README.md

 </details>

 ### 9. 🦾 Build our robot
-Here you will find everything necessary to create our robot step by step
+Here you will find everything necessary to create our current robot step by step

 <details>
 <summary><b>9.1 Components</b></summary>